pion/website/content/blog/dtls-one-three.md

 * Encryption - Prevent attackers from seeing the protected data
 * Authentication - Confirm who you are communicating with
-* Integrity - Detect tampered or corrupted packets
+* Integrity - Detect tampered or corrupted records

 To accomplish this, TLS standardized a handshake so two TLS peers can agree on a cipher and keying material.
 DTLS extends and modifies the TLS handshake so it can work over a lossy protocol.